LNER Class A3 4472 Flying Scotsman: Other

 Flying Scotsman is featured on Flying Scotsman and Other Steam Locomotives in Action, an LP of field recordings of various steam locomotives in action released by President Records in 1972.

 Flying Scotsman is a playable locomotive in the 2001 PC simulation game Microsoft Train Simulator. and in the 2023 PC/Console simulation game Train Sim World 4.
 The locomotive is also featured in the 2018 racing game Forza Horizon 4, in a Showcase event in which the player must race against the engine.

 One of the specially produced £5 coins for the 2012 Summer Olympics featured an engraving of Flying Scotsman on the back.

+Models

 Hornby Railways used Flying Scotsman as its Centenary Year edition logo.
 Hornby marketed two versions of Flying Scotsman in N scale British locomotives made by Minitrix for several years from 1977 as 'Hornby Minitrix'.
 When the agreement ended Minitrix continued for a while to make and sell British locos and 2 versions of Flying Scotsman were the last listed in catalogues.
 It was sold first as 60103 in BR green and crest, then later as 4472 in LNER green and lettering.